jigpu/linuxwacom-wiki-archive/wiki/FAQ.md

 work to varying degrees, so if you are running into trouble, please send an email to the [mailing lists](mailing_lists "wikilink").

-If you are using the stable build of the [linuxwacom](linuxwacom "wikilink") backports, try the beta.
-Many of the tools have been recently added and have not yet been moved to the production release.
+You may want to try the latest [xf86-input-wacom](xf86-input-wacom "wikilink") release to see if support for your device has been added.
+If you are using a build of the [linuxwacom](linuxwacom "wikilink") backports, try the highest release number, whether linuxwacom or linuxwacom-devel (beta).
+The latest release is more likely to support more tools.

-Note, tilt is only supported with protocol V tablets, which include Intuos series and Cintiq 21UX/20WSX/12WX to date (July.
-31, 2009).
-Any other tablets don't have tilt no matter you have the tilt option in your xorg.conf or not.
+Note, tilt is only supported with protocol V tablets, which includes the Intuos series and Cintiq 21UX/20WSX/12WX/21UX2.
+Any other tablets don't have tilt, no matter if you have the tilt option in your xorg.conf or not.

 How do I rotate the screen and/or stylus on my tablet pc?
 ---------------------------------------------------------